After ten more glorious days in the sun, I'm back to the world's friendliest (and I think the best) milonga. As before, loved

 We could speculate on why students are reluctant to enthusiastically embrace the challenge of Stage Two Tango:

-1. Their teachers don't know what Stage Two is (Very common)
+1. Their teachers don't know what Stage Two is (Very common) 2.
+Their teachers may realize its importance, but feel that it's not a

-3. Students are caught up in the need for instant gratification in the form of flashy dance steps (Look at me, Mom!)
+money maker (I know, very cynical) 3.
+Students are caught up in the need for instant gratification in the form of flashy dance steps (Look at me, Mom!)
+4. Students perceive Stage Two as just so hard (Yes, but so rewarding, too!)

-But you're not like that.
+that.
 You recognize that in order to become a better -- well, in fact, a competent -- Tango dancer, you simply MUST work your way through the heavy lifting of Stage Two skill development.
 Congratulations!
 Let's get to it.
 Next week, we'll talk about the first component of Stage Two: Balance.

 Balance.
 What is it?
 Is it necessary for dancing Tango?
 Do you have it?
-Can you really find balance in a dance partnership?
-I love talking about balance.
+Can you really find

 Are you ready?